Creates a new table in the current database.

 PRIMARY INDEX is a sparse index containing sorted data based on the indexed field.
 This index clusters and sorts data as it is ingested, without affecting data scan performance.
 A

-DIMENSION tables.
-For more information, see Using primary indexes.
+PRIMARY INDEX is optional.
+For more information, see Primary indexes.

 PRIMARY INDEX <column_name>[, <column_name>[, ...n]]